ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### DBMS_METADATA package

-A function for export object creation DDL statements and GRANT statements from database dictionary.
+Offers functions for export object creation DDL statements and GRANT statements from database dictionary.

 ##### DBMS_SQL_PLAN_CACHE package

 Provides a stored procedure that functions to keep or delete a specific Execution Plan in the SQL Plan Cache.

-##### print_enable/print_disable procedure in DBMS_OUTPUT pakcage
+##### print_enable/print_disable procedure in DBMS_OUTPUT package

 Added the 'print_enable' and 'print_disable' procedures to enable or disable the 'println' function within PSM.
 These procedures are executed on a per-session basis.